KKlob/Capstone2/README.md

     - Displays data on selected member of congress.
       - Picture
       - Name
+      - Age
       - State
       - Party
       - Years Served
+      - Social Media Links where applicable
+        - Twitter
+        - Facebook
+        - Youtube
+        - Gov page
+      - Bills Sponsored / Co-Sponsored
+      - Committees Participating On
-      - Recent Voting Record
+      - Recent Voting Record - Only Major Bill Pass/Fail votes
+        - Vote % With / Against party
-      - Recent Statements made
+      - Recent Statements made - Includes links to more info on each statement
       - Link to more information (if applicable)
     - Toggleing Senate / House of Reps clears this section

 There is no backend Database for this application.
 All information will be pulled from the ProPublica API.
 No login needed.
 This app is purely informational and focuses on the front-end UI and presentation.
+Will include consolidation of information pulled from API -> Data necessary to display.

+## App Logic Flow
+- Initial Load
+  - Default to Senate Display
+  - One API request for all members of Senate
+    - Consolidate Raw Data to only what is necessary for app
+      - TBD
+  - Request Resolved + Consolidated: Display the Senate Container
+  - Member Information Section is not rendered
+- Member Selected (Note: Cannot re-select the same member.
+Disables click for selected member)
+  - Send off all necessary API requests asynchronously
+  - Consolidate Data as requests resolve
+  - Once all requests are resolved: Display Member Information Container
+- Select Another Member
+  - Repeat above steps

 ## Stretch Goals
 - Adding a third option to the toggle (No more toggle, more like dropdown)